Relocation Guide

 Non-EU citizens require a work visa or residence permit linked to employment.
 Common options include:

-• Employment Visa: Issued with a valid job offer from a Portuguese employer, subject to labour authority approval.
+• Employment Visa: Issued with a valid job offer from a Portuguese employer, subject to labour authority and immigration requirements.

 • D2 Visa: For self-employed professionals and entrepreneurs.